Healthcare & Pharmaceutical Fraud

 Defective products and manufacturing violations

-This type of fraud involves manufacturers releasing product for public use and consumption that the manufacturer knows or suspects is damaged or contaminated in some way.
+This type of healthcare fraud involves manufacturers releasing product for public use and consumption that the manufacturer knows or suspects is damaged or contaminated in some way.

 Discount/rebate and other pricing fraud